xymy/gethash/README.md

 # gethash

-A command-line tools that can generate or check hash values.
+A set of command-line tools that can generate or check various hash values.

 ## Installation